Contents

 If it removes more than 20GB or so, this should perk your browser up and improve your speed a fair bit.

-Any browser extension – toolbars included – is simply another thing your browser has to load every time you visit a new web page.
+Any browser extension you have installed makes for another thing your browser has to load every time you visit a new web page.
 If you have more than one or two add-ons installed and your PC is fairly old, chances are this is slowing your browsing down considerably.

 On Firefox, type “about:addons” into your address bar.
-If you’re using Chrome, go to “chrome://extensions”.
+If you’re using Chrome, go to “chrome://extensions”, or “edge://extensions/” on Microsoft Edge.
 You can then choose add-ons and toolbars to disable.

 You’ll want to get rid of any extensions you’re not using on a daily basis.
-For most people, the only add-on you’ll want to keep installed is an adblocker.
+For most people, from a speed point of view, the only add-on you’ll want to keep installed is an adblocker.

 Like toolbars, unnecessary programs can slow down your browsing, especially if they’re related to your internet use.